JStaRFilms/Blink/Manus_Handoff_Report.md

 ## Backward Compatibility

 The implementation maintains backward compatibility with MUS features:
-- Clipboard fallback in text capture if UI Automation fails
+- UI Automation as primary method with clipboard fallback for maximum compatibility
 - Ollama remains default and works without additional configuration
 - All existing hotkey and overlay functionality preserved